 £4.4 billion outside the Big Smoke to be precise

 One fast-growing fintech that secured a valuable form of funding outwith London is Encompass Corporation, a company which is part of the £4.4 billion boom.
 It offers Know Your Customer (KYC) automation software for the banking, finance, legal and accountancy sectors.
 Comittted to RegTech, the firm is running a seminar on the new innovation, and will be speaking at the Business Information Industry Associate (BIIA) annual conference panel on RegTech this year.
-Roger Carson, its co-founder, explains why other UK regions are a magnet for tech startups.

 This, he believes, has contributed to making the UK an attractive proposition for tech and fintech startups and investors alike, with many delivering huge growth of M&A activity in the UK’s tech sector over the past few years.
 And this is now made even more possible thanks to the new specialist Royal Bank of Scotland Entrepreneurial Spark fintech hub in Edinburgh.

 But it’s not all a bed of roses, reckons Roger.
 He says: “The challenge is getting a tech or fintech startup off the ground in the first place.
 As someone who’s secured significant funding in Scotland, what advice would I give to tech startups looking to secure crucial investment outside of the M25?
 And what are the benefits of being located in other regions or along with London?”